Jayanti, Indonesia

 Jayanti is a village and an administrative district (kecamatan) located in the Tangerang Regency of Banten Province on Java, Indonesia.

 Jayanti District was previously part of Balaraja District before it was split off from the western part of that district on 29 November 2000.

-The district covers a land area of 24.88 km^{2}, and had a population of 63,494 at the 2010 Census and 65,545 at the 2020 Census; the official estimate as at mid 2024 was 73,039 (comprising 37,244 males and 35,795 females).
-The district administrative centre is at Cikande, and the district is sub-divided into eight villages (all classed as desa), all sharing the postcode of 15611, and listed below with their areas and their officially-estimated populations as at mid 2024.
+The district covers a land area of 24.88 km^{2}, and had a population of 63,494 at the 2010 Census and 65,545 at the 2020 Census; the official estimate as of mid-2024 was 73,039 (comprising 37,244 males and 35,795 females).
+The district administrative centre is at Cikande, and the district is sub-divided into eight villages (all classed as desa), all sharing the postcode of 15611, and listed below with their areas and their officially-estimated populations as of mid-2024.